boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

      }
      ```

- 15. Then, run the ASP.NET core application by `dotnet run` command.
+ 15. Then, run the ASP.NET Core application using the `dotnet run` command.

- 16. Open the `vue` and use this command to install dependent dependencies `npm install` and run the sample by the `npm run serve` command to render the dashboard.
+ 16. Open the `vue` and use this command to install dependencies `npm install` and run the sample by using the `npm run serve` command to render the dashboard.